Extension Logo

 Prairies and Potholes - Spicer

-You will experience a mixture of classroom work but mostly expect outdoor adventures this week.
-Plans for the week include a paddle to explore the Middle Fork of the Crow River in a voyageur canoe, a chance to kayak, (or wade) into wetlands to collect macroinvertebrates for observation, a trip to view the expanse of the Ordway Prairie, including visiting a fen, walking on an esker with team members working to keep the prairie healthy, and a visit Sibley State Park.
+The program blends classroom instruction with outdoor exploration.
+Weekly activities include paddling the Middle Fork of the Crow River in a voyageur canoe, kayaking or wading into wetlands to collect macroinvertebrates for observation, visiting Ordway Prairie to view its expanse, explore a fen and walk an esker alongside team members who work to keep the prairie healthy, and touring Sibley State Park.

 Audience